Vaginal Ring: Side Effects, Risks & Effectiveness

 - Second, it thickens the cervical mucus, preventing the sperm from reaching the egg.

 - Third, it changes the lining of the uterus, preventing implantation.
-Ethical Consideration.
+This third method presents some ethical concerns that you may want to consider.

 How Do You Use the Vaginal Ring?